YurunChen/yurunchen.github.io/_pages/about.md

 If you are interested in my work or would like to discuss potential academic cooperation, please feel free to contact me via email.

+<span class='anchor' id='-news'></span>

+# 💬 News
+- 2025.07 Our paper *"Evaluating the Robustness of Multimodal Agents Against Active Environmental Injection Attacks"* has been accepted by ACM MM 2025!
+- 2025.06 We have published our arXiv paper *"Evaluating the Robustness of Multimodal Agents Against Active Environmental Injection Attacks"*.
+- 2025.06 Our survey paper *"OS Agents: A Survey on MLLM-based Agents for Use on General Computing Devices"* has been selected as Oral Paper!
+- 2025.04 Our survey paper *"OS Agents: A Survey on MLLM-based Agents for Use on General Computing Devices"* has been accepted by ACL 2025!
+- 2024.12 We published our preprint paper *"OS Agents: A Survey on MLLM-based Agents for Computer, Phone, and Browser Use"*.

 # 📝 Publications